Chapter 2:

 House Vellen.
 House Pasaulis… House Rustes.

 A Royal Inspector?
 Here?
 Her chair scraped against the floor as she shot to her feet.
 She jammed the stopper into her ink pot, flung it into her satchel, and slipped into step behind them.
-Their colourful robes sparkled among the uniforms of disciples clogging the halls.
+Their colourful robes were simple enough to follow among the uniforms of disciples clogging the halls.
 She fought the urge to shove the dawdlers aside.
-Her own footsteps were absorbed by the growing chatter ahead.

-The dim corridors opened into a grand courtyard, where a blast of sunlight nearly blinded her.
+Her own footsteps were absorbed by a growing chatter ahead.
+The dim corridors opened into a grand courtyard where the sudden sunlight nearly blinded her.
 Before her eyes could adjust, the crowd surged around her.
-It was a warm, disorganized mass of bodies.
+A warm, disorganized mass of bodies.
 Her procession vanished into the chaos.
-Frowning, she raised her head.
+She frowned and raised her head.
 Of course…

 Eralia stepped back, leaning against a pillar as she caught her breath.
-Gilded Lodran banners fluttered in the mountain’s wind.
+Lodran banners fluttered in the mountain’s wind.
 Spectators circled a large, paved square, kept behind by a low stone wall.
 A voice, a touch too loud, chimed over the chatter.

 “Young Lord Rustes, what a pleasure it is to see you!”